bmqn/cFMC/README.md

 # cFMC

-A parser and interpreter for a C-inspired Functional Machine Calculus (FMC) variant which has first-class locations.
+An interpreter for a C-inspired Functional Machine Calculus (FMC) variant which has first-class locations.
 This forms part of my dissertation project at the University of Bath which aims to investigate first-class locations in the FMC.

 ### Programs

 Program which pushes (prints) `0` to the output stream.

 ```
-write = (<^a> . <x> . a[x])
+write = (<@a> . <x> . a[x])
 print = ([#out] . write)
 main  = ([0] . print)
 ```